 Palmer Park

 Palmer Park is located in Wyoming, 10-15 minutes from downtown GR.
-It offers more than 300 acres of greenspace, including a wooded recreation area featuring five distinct picnic areas, each with 14 eight-foot picnic tables, and two open (covered) shelters that can accommodate up to 144 guests each.
+It offers more than 300 acres of greenspace, including a wooded recreation area featuring five distinct picnic areas, each accommodating up to 120 people and with 14 eight-foot picnic tables, and two open (covered) shelters that can accommodate up to 144 guests each.
+For large group events, be sure to make your reservation here.
 Charcoal grills are available for use.

 Huff Park

 Located in the Creston neighborhood 10 minutes northeast of downtown GR, Huff Park is a hidden picnic gem prized for its easy, accessible boardwalk that snakes through a scenic wetland area.
 There is a picnic shelter with tables and grills for fueling up before or after exploring the mile-or-so trail.
+Rent the picnic shelter for events here.
 There is also a playground and ball diamond.

 Bring your picnic to John Collins Park to hammock, watch boats and paddlers, and enjoy the large, grassy park.